KanoComputing/terminal-quest/README.md

 ## by Andreas Formiconi

-The first 26 challenges have been translated, so far.
+All the 31 challenges have been translated, so far.
+Now, there are some other parts to translate, but it should be a minor work.

 In [CodeBook.md](https://github.com/iamarf/terminal-quest/blob/master/CodeBook.md) details about how the translation is done can be found.